qb-creates/LedCube/README.md

 - AutoDesk Fusion 360 Personal (Case Design): https://www.autodesk.com/products/fusion-360/personal

 ## 2. Display Circuit <a name="cubecircuit"></a>
- This circuit projects the image of an anolog clock using of Persistence of Vision.
- The circuit is mounted to a brushless motor and will project the image of the clock everytime the motor completes a full rotation.
-An IR Detector connected to External Interrupt 0 is used to notify the circuit that a full rotation of the motor has occured and that it is back at it's starting position.
- A 2 second CTC timer is used to add one second to the clock on each CTC compare interrupt.
-This interrupt is triggered every 1 second.
-Two 16 channel LED drivers are used to drive the LEDs.
-Communication with the LED drivers is done using the SPI protocol.
+This circuit projects custom animations by utilizing multiplexing and bit-angle modulation for LED dimming.
+Each layer of the cube consists of 25 LEDs, with their anodes soldered together and their cathodes connected to the CAT4016 constant current sink outputs.
+The LEDs are arranged into 25 vertical columns, each containing five LEDs stacked across the layers.
+The cathodes of LEDs within each column are connected together, allowing control of entire columns simultaneously.
+Five transistors act as switches to control each layer, allowing 5V to be applied to the corresponding anode mesh when the associated transistor is activated.
+Through multiplexing, all five layers can appear illuminated simultaneously.
+Communication with the LED drivers is achieved via the SPI protocol.

 <div align="center">
   <img src = "images/DSC03021.jpg" width = "357" height = "275" style="padding: 0; margin: 0;">
   <img src = "images/DSC03024.jpg" width = "357" height = "275" style="padding: 0; margin: 0;">